tldr-pages/tldr/pages/common/retry.md

 # retry

-> Repeat command until a criteria is met, usually success.
+> Repeat command until it succeeds or a criterion is met.
 > More information: <https://github.com/minfrin/retry>.

 - Retry a command until it succeeds: